mounirawy/user-api-auth/README.md

 I used also the built in responses in laravel and json built in class

+so it returns an error message (json) or return response 200(successful) token.

 steps to open this project in your computer

 1.just clone the rep.